rahulmopkar1/wisr_challenge/README.md

 ![screenshot1](./screenshots/first%20page%20and%20what%20to%20click%20on%20first%20page.png)

-A screen similar to above will appear up
+A screen similar to above will appear up.

 Click on the icon circled in the above screenshot to access the pipeline.
 This will open up a screen similar to below: